 - Security costs

-Note that if you buy your premises, you can’t claim any part of the cost of doing so as an expense.
+Note that if you buy your premises, you can’t claim any part of the cost as an expense.

 4. Transport

-If using a vehicle which is not ticketed or metered (e.g. a car you drive yourself) then you can calculate the deductible cost using simplified vehicle expenses.
+If using a vehicle that is not ticketed or metered (e.g. a car you drive yourself), you can calculate the deductible cost using simplified vehicle expenses.

 5. Legal and professional costs